 The course-of-fire was 100 yards standing, and 400 yards prone, five shots at each distance for a possible total score of 250.
 Even with the summertime heat, De Witt Clinton High School once again won the competition, this time with an individual average of 44 out of 50, and a total score of 220 out of 250.

 The NRA received final approval from the executive board for funding the program in 1908 and offered the first NRA Schoolboy medals, which included the Collegiate Rifle Club, the School-Boy Rifle Club, and Junior Marksman indoor and outdoor.
 The program continued to grow through the mid 1900s.
 By 1914, 3,956 schoolboys were enrolled and affiliated with the NRA.
-A 200 yard outdoor course and reduced target 50 foot indoor course was offered.
+But they faced the same problems that we experience today—facility limitations.
+While setting up the rifle qualifications, the youth clubs only found ranges that offered 200 yards outdoors while others only had 50 feet indoors.
+The NRA decided the best way to make sure the .22-rifle program grew successfully, was to offer two different courses-of-fire, indoor and outdoor.
 The indoor course was 10 shots standing and 10 shots prone at 50 feet, and the outdoor course was the same course-of-fire, except set at 200 yards.

 Also in 1914, The Boy Scouts of America and the NRA completed a qualification course for the Scouts’ merit badge.
 The course-of-fire used a .22-caliber rifle, shot at 50 feet.
 The boys had to qualify with a score of 80 out of a possible 100 points, 10 shots with a possible of 38 out of 50 stand-ing, and 10 shots with a possible score of 42 out of 50 prone.

-With the NRA’s junior club starting to grow, Winchester formed the Winchester Junior Rifle Corps (WJRC).
-Taking the lead from Wingate’s book, Why Should Boys Be Taught To Shoot, they believed in his principles and the way to train the junior shooter.
+While the NRA’s junior club was starting to grow, the Winchester Junior Rifle Corps (WJRC) was beginning to form.
+Its idea came from Gen. Wingate’s book, Why Should Boys Be Taught To Shoot.
+They believed in his principles and the way to train the junior shooter.
 The program began in 1918 and by 1925 had more than 135,000 memberships, and gave away over 55,000 medals for marksmanship.
 These medals included pro-marksman, marksman, sharpshooter, expert and distinguished rifleman.

 After the NRA took over the rifle program, the qualification course was then set.
 The course-of-fire was shot in strings of five shots at 10 targets.
 The Pro-Marksman skill level required a minimum of 20 bullseyes out of a possible 50, the Marksman level required a minimum of 25 bullseyes out of 50, Sharpshooter required 35 bullseyes with nine bars scoring a possible total of 250.
 The nine sharpshooter bars were shot in three different positions: prone, sitting and kneeling.
 The Expert level required a minimum of 40 bullseyes out of a possible 50, shooting five-shot strings at 10 targets.
 And finally, the highest skill level, the Distinguished Rifleman, required the shooter to hit a total of 400 bullseyes, 100 bulls in each position.